Schneegans/gnome-shell-pod/README.md

-# 📦 A container running GNOME Shell via xvfb
+# 📦 Run GNOME Shell in a Container!

 _:warning: Disclaimer: I have very little to no experience with Docker / Podman.
 I am sure that many aspects of this project can be improved significantly!
 Please report any suggestions via [GitHub Issues](https://github.com/Schneegans/gnome-shell-pod/issues)!_